 - When your school comes to Young AmeriTowne, parent and adult volunteers can also attend with your school to help facilitate the children’s day in Towne.
-Those who do attend are encouraged to view this Volunteer Orientation session to give them some background and better prepare them for what to expect on the day of the field trip.
+Those who do attend are encouraged to view the Volunteer Orientation video to give them some background and better prepare them for what to expect on the day of the field trip.

 - If volunteers cannot view the video, they will need to be provided with a copy of the Volunteer Orientation Packet (included in your classroom materials).

 - Before the Towne opens for business, the Mayor and Judge are officially sworn into office during the Opening Ceremony in which the Mayor gives a speech and cuts the ribbon to officially open Towne.

 - Accountants write checks for employee salaries and to pay business expenses.
 After these checks are written, Accountants deposit shop income into business accounts to repay the Bank loan with interest at the end of the day and hopefully make a profit.